rollingrhinoremix/RRR-builder/README.md

 Next `chmod +x ./fetch_build && ./fetch_build` to build the entire iso.
 After do `sudo make clean` to clean empty files.
-To build a different spin of Rolling Rhino Remix, switch branches.

 ### In detail
 First `fetch_build` downloads a file from `fetch_build.conf` and names it `ubuntu.iso` which is the base for all operations.
 Next it runs `sudo make`.
 This defaults to building the ISO.
-Next the stuff from [makefile](https://github.com/rollingrhinoremix/RRR-builder-desktop/blob/RRR-desktop/Makefile) begins where it firsts starts by uncompressing the iso/cd image (ubuntu.iso from fetch_build and fetch_build.conf) to `extract-cd` then uncompresses the actual stuff you install inside of it to `./edit`.
+Next the stuff from [makefile](https://github.com/rollingrhinoremix/RRR-builder/blob/master/Makefile) begins where it firsts starts by uncompressing the iso/cd image (ubuntu.iso from fetch_build and fetch_build.conf) to `extract-cd` then uncompresses the actual stuff you install inside of it to `./edit`.